 PART THREE: 1994 to 1999

 Mira Papo, now an Israeli citizen, had been wracked by guilt ever since 1946 for not having appeared at the show trial of the man who had saved her life, Dervis Korkut.
 During the breakup of Yugoslavia and the siege of Sarajevo from 1992 to 1996, Israel offered temporary shelter to Bosnian refugees.
-It was likely one of them who left behind an out-of-date newsletter that she came across in Jerusalem.
-It was printed in Serbo-Croatian with items of interest to Jews in the former Yugoslavia.
-It featured an article commemorating Korkut.
-Spellbound, Mira read about the good deeds of the man she had failed, including his role in saving the Sarajevo Haggadah.
+It was likely one of them who left behind an out-of-date newsletter that Mira came across in Jerusalem.
+Printed in Serbo-Croatian with items of interest to Jews in the former Yugoslavia, it featured an article commemorating Korkut.
+Spellbound, she read about the good deeds of the man she had failed, including his role in saving the Sarajevo Haggadah.